 Cucurbit yellow vine disease is spread by squash bugs.
 In springtime, these bugs come out of their winter bedding grounds and go into a feeding frenzy on cucurbit plants.
 Infected squash bugs spread the disease to each plant they feed upon.
 Younger plants are less resistant to the disease than older plants.
 This is why young seedlings may wilt and die immediately while other plants can grow most of the summer infected with the disease.

 CYVD infects and grows in the plant’s vascular system.
 It grows very slowly but, eventually, the disease disrupts the flow of the plant’s phloem and symptoms appear.
-Watermelons with cucurbit yellow vine disease weakens plants and can make them more susceptible to secondary diseases, such as powdery mildew, downy mildew, black rot, scab, and plectosporium blight.
+Watermelons with cucurbit yellow vine disease weakens plants and can make them more susceptible to secondary diseases such as powdery mildew, downy mildew, black rot, scab, and plectosporium blight.

 Insecticides to control squash bugs can be used in spring at the first sign of their presence.
 Be sure to read and follow all insecticide labels thoroughly.

 Growers have also had success in using trap crops of squash to lure squash bugs away from melons.
 Squash plants are the preferred food of squash bugs.
 Squash plants are planted around the perimeters of other cucurbit fields to draw squash bugs to them.
 Then the squash plants are treated with insecticides to kill the squash bugs.
-In order for trap crops to be effective, they should be planted 2-3 weeks before watermelon crops.
+In order for trap crops to be effective, they should be planted two to three weeks before watermelon crops.